 Opiate addiction is often characterized by compulsive drug-seeking behavior.
 For example, in an attempt to obtain more of the drug, a person may visit multiple doctors in order to get new prescriptions, otherwise known as “doctor shopping.”

-The pathological urges to use these drugs can also drive people to borrow, buy or steal the drugs from friends and family.
-As an act of desperation, some individuals may resort to seeking out heroin, an illegal substance that closely mimics opiate effects is commonly purchased off the streets.
-Despite the well-known dangers of heroin, it is often easier and cheaper to obtain than opioid pills.
+The pathological urges to use these drugs can also drive people to borrow, buy, or steal the drugs from friends and family.
+As an act of desperation, some individuals may resort to seeking out Heroin, an illegal Opioid that is commonly purchased on the streets.
+Despite the well-known dangers of Heroin, it is often easier and cheaper to obtain than Opioid pills.

 In a 2014 survey, 94 percent of respondents said they chose to use Heroin over prescription Painkillers because it was cheaper and easier to get.

-Millions of people struggle with an opioid painkiller use disorder, but family members and other loved ones are also impacted.
-Here are some of the most staggering abuse statistics below.
+Millions of people struggle with an Opioid Painkiller use disorder, and their family members and other loved ones are also impacted.
+Some of the most staggering abuse statistics are below.

 Each day, 46 people die from a prescription Painkiller overdose.

-People can overdose on painkillers alone, but the risk is much greater for those who consume other types of substances at the same time.
-Common examples of polydrug abuse include mixing these drugs with alcohol or another type of prescription drug, such as benzodiazepines.
+People can overdose on Painkillers alone, but the risk is much greater for those who consume other types of substances at the same time.
+Common examples of polydrug abuse include mixing drugs with alcohol or another type of prescription drug, such as Benzodiazepines.